-Don't get us wrong: We like cruises.
-We like sailing on oceans and rivers.
-We like fresh air, we like being transported from port to port without having to pack or shlep bags.
-And we really like that someone comes in and makes the bed every day.
+Cruises are great: Ocean and river views couldn't be more romantic, sunset seduce, and you're transported from port to port without having to pack or shlep bags.
+And, of course, someone comes in and makes the bed every day.

 Yet a cruise isn't the best kind of vacation for everyone.
 On a honeymoon or romantic getaway, it may not afford you the privacy that you want.
 Or its hidden fees may bust your budget.
 Before you go, find out what's not to love about cruises.